itsmmarc/jumphud/README.md

 Tempus HUD elements are stubborn and sometimes reset to their natural colour.
 Turning the Tempus HUD on and off usually fixes this.

-*If you run into any other problems, please create a new issue on the github repository or message me on Discord @itsmmarc.*
+*If you run into any other problems, please leave a message in the [Discord](https://discord.gg/s6yJMGecMZ).*

 ## FAQ

-### Can I use this on casual?

-Not yet, since this is my first HUD I decided to keep the scope small and focus just on jump for now.
-The plan is to add casual support with the next major update.

 ***